 Admission to the Phlebotomy program is now on a rolling admission basis!

-Anne Arundel Community College offers a Phlebotomy technician training course (MDA 125, can be taken without letter of recognition option in summer) and a Phlebotomy Technician letter of recognition (8 credit hours; fall/spring terms only).
+Anne Arundel Community College offers a Phlebotomy Technician training course and a Phlebotomy Technician Letter of Recognition.

 Successful completion provides eligibility status to those who wish to sit for national examinations.